Get our FREE IIFYM Weight Loss Starter Guide

 It’s important to maintain the diet break for the suggested time (10-14 days) because, after about 7 days, hormones begin to regain balance, and the following 3-7 days ensures they reach maximum potential.

 In simple terms, regaining this balance gives your body the break it needs to start letting go of unwanted weight.
 It is important to note that an increase in carbohydrates is important because of the thyroid, as well as leptin, are particularly sensitive to them.
 So an increase (100-150g/daily minimum), would be sufficient to elevate thyroid and leptin enough to a higher functioning level.

 Along with fat loss, another benefit that should be noted is the likely increase in performance due to the calorie elevation.
 We’ve all been there.
 Your one-time happy place has become a chore.
 You have zero energy, and the lower the calories, the less energy you must execute a killer workout.

 So, a slight pause could be what you need to get your groove back in the gym and potentially gain back that lost strength.
 Those extra carbs are enough to make you feel like you could crush your last PR.
 (Use that carb high with caution.)

 There are substantial benefits, both physically and mentally, to implementing a diet break; even more so when paired with IIFYM.
-So, you can either diet yourself into the ground (which many do), or give yourself a break, and ultimately increase the likelihood of more weight loss and overall success in the long run.
+So, you can either follow a diet plan that drives your metabolism into the ground (which many do) or give yourself a break and ultimately increase the likelihood of more weight loss and overall success in the long run.

 Get in touch with one of our coaches to help you calculate your diet break macros.
 Remember, weight loss is a marathon, not a sprint.
 Work smarter not harder.
 Okay, enough clichés.
 You get the point.